thomashirtz/zhongwen-anki/README.md

    2.  **Traditional Characters**: The traditional version of the Chinese characters.
    3.  **Pinyin**: The pinyin transcription of the Chinese word, with **one space** between each syllable.
 If the word consists of multiple distinct conceptual parts that are often spaced in dictionaries (e.g., '全球定位系统' which is 'quán qiú dìng wèi xì tǒng'), use **two spaces** to separate these parts (e.g., 'quán qiú  dìng wèi  xì tǒng').
 For most common words (e.g. '银行', '朋友'), single spaces between syllables are sufficient (e.g., 'yín háng', 'péng you').
    4.  **Meaning**: The English meaning or translation of the word.
    5.  **Sentence Example**: A simple example sentence using the word in Chinese.
 Ensure this sentence provides good context for the word, especially if it's a polyphonic character.
-Insert a single space between each Chinese word in the sentence.
    6.  **Sentence Meaning**: The English translation of the example sentence.
    7.  **Synonym**: Up to three synonyms for the word, formatted as "SimplifiedCharacters (Pinyin) - Translation", separated by `<br>`.
 The pinyin in parentheses here should be for the synonym itself.
    8.  **DictionarySimplified**: A short definition of the word in Chinese characters, giving a brief explanation of the term's meaning.
-Insert a single space between each Chinese word in the sentence.
    9.  **DictionaryMeaning**: The English translation of the definition, giving a brief explanation of the term's meaning.

    Use the above structure to create the table for each entry from the provided list of words.